 Geography of Borneo

 Borneo covers a surface of around 751.940 km² and is the third largest island in the world, more than twice the size of Germany.
 The island is situated at the equator in the midst of the Malaysian Archipelago.
 The island is divided between the states of Indonesia, Malaysia, and Brunei.
-Borneo is subdivided into the Sultanate Brunei, the North-, East-, West-, South and Central Kalimantan and Labuan (Indonesia) as well as the federal states Sarawak and Sabah (Malaysia).
+Borneo is subdivided into the Sultanate Brunei, the North-, East-, West-, South and Central Kalimantan as well as the federal states Labuan, Sarawak and Sabah (Malaysia).
 The largest and most famous cities of Borneo are the Cat City Kuching (Malaysia) such as the River City Banjarmasin (Indonesia).
 Other well-known cities are Kota Kinbalu (Malaysia), Pontianak (Indonesia), Sandakan (Malaysia), Balikpapan and Samarinda (both Indonesia).